Absence of one-loop effects on large scales from small scales in non-slow-roll dynamics: One-loop corrections in non-slow-roll dynamics

-All commutators are evaluated at equal time so that we can use Eq. \eqref{building} to cancel the $4 a^2 \epsilon^2$ prefactor.
-Wick contracting operators outside commutators, and using the power spectrum definition in Eq. \eqref{dimdef} lead to (still neglecting terms proportional to $\R_p'$)
+We use the approximation in Eq. \eqref{approxcomm2} to evaluate the commutator outside the parenthesis.
+Further, all commutators inside parenthesis are evaluated at equal time so that we can use Eq. \eqref{building}.
+All that cancel the $4 a^2 \epsilon^2$ prefactor.
+Wick contracting operators outside commutators, and using the power spectrum definition in Eq. \eqref{dimdef} lead to (still neglecting sub-leading terms proportional to $\R_p'$)

 Note that terms proportional to the long-wave power spectrum, namely the first two terms, exactly cancel.
 The last term just gives a volume suppressed contribution, i.e. scales as $(p/k)^3$.
+As already discussed, the symbol $\cong$ identifies quantities up to volume suppressed terms and up to term proportional to the Green's function in Eq. \eqref{approxcomm}.
+The latter type of contribution has been neglected from diagrams associated to the boundary interaction.